-All the April rain brought May flowers.
+All the April rain bring May flowers.
 And, bugs!
-North Carolina’s “Stay-at-Home” order has been relaxed and we are able to venture out a little more than we have in what seems forever.
-Since, we’ve been home so much we’re all seeing more bugs and insects hanging around our homes, inside and outside.
-It is normal for this time of year.
+As the weather becomes nicer and warmer we are able to venture out a little more than we have in what seems forever.
+This time of year we’re all seeing more bugs and insects hanging around our homes, inside and outside.
+It is normal.
 But who wants to be bothered by them?
 With the blooming of flowers, planting of crops and sunshine the bees, wasps and hornets are becoming much more active.
 Plus, with all the pretty weather ahead of us we are venturing out more and more which also means we can potentially disturb the nests of these stinging insects in our yard.

 The bees, wasps and hornets may cause deathly allergic stings or very painful stings if they are agitated enough.
 So, let’s dive into the varieties of these stinging insects: